-HTC has officially revealed another new handset with Beats audio technology on board, but it's likely to be a US-only device.
+HTC has officially revealed another new handset with Beats headphone technology on board, but it's likely to be a US-only device.

 The heavily-rumoured HTC Rezound (previously known as the Vigor) is a 4.3-inch, Android ICS-ready, 4G LTE handset with the Sense 3.0 user-interface painted over the top.